polycyber/infra/README_EN.md

 If you use the `--theme` option, the script will automatically mount the theme folder in the `docker-compose.yml`.

 > [!WARNING]
 > You must copy the custom theme in the `theme/` folder before starting the containers.
+This folder will be automatically created during setup.

 ### Challenge Management Tool